jhu-lcsr/costar_plan/docs/tom.md

 You can start up the context and perception systems with the command:
 ```
-roslaunch ctp_tom planning.launch
+roslaunch ctp_tom planner.launch
 ```

-By default, the `real:=true` option is set.
+By default, the `real:=true` option is set, meaning it will start up a perception pipeline.
 We also plan on supporting a fake version which creates a scene based on fixed TF poses.
 This does not simulate object interactions or anything fancy like that.

+Important other launch files (included by default):
+  - `scene.launch`: loads object descriptions used to create MoveIt planning scene
+  - `perception.launch`: used to start real robot or Gazebo perception

 For more information, see the [real TOM guide](tom_real_robot.md).

-## The Parser
+## The Task Parser

 The `ctp_tom` parser is a version of the task plan parsing tool that takes in messages and produces an executable task graph.
 You can feed the parser one or more rosbags: